- 5 Cool Flowers to Plant Now | Lisa Mason Ziegler's Secrets for Growing Hardy, Cool-Season Annuals

 SOWING: Transplant (recommended) - Sow 10-16 weeks before last frost.
 Support strongly advised.
-Transplant (recommended): Sow 10-16 weeks before the last frost.
 Cover seed lightly.
 Transplant into larger cell packs or 3-4" containers 6-8 weeks after germination.
 Grow seedlings at 50-55°F (18-21°C) in the greenhouse or cold frames.
 Harden off and transplant outside after the last frost.
 Overhead irrigation is not advised.
 If growing in the greenhouse, transplant plugs into raised bed in August through September.
 Provide Hortonova (horizontal trellis) 12-18" above the beds.
 Keep temperatures below 60°F (16°C), in a heated structure.
 Feed with a balanced fertilizer.
 Direct seeding is not recommended.

 LIGHT PREFERENCE: Sun/Part Shade.